By Hasan Choudhary, Global Marketing Executive, Neota.

 The rising omnipresent demand to deliver services cheaper, faster, and with greater accuracy has helped to grow legal automation and technology.
 At the same time, client expectations are changing.

 So, what is the secret to maintaining a high quality of client service?
-The key is legal advice that’s 1) accurate and 2) accessible.
-Accessibility can mean weeding out legal jargon to make key points clear, but it also means, quite literally, how easy it is for your client to access the information they need.
+The key is legal advice that’s 1) accurate, 2) accessible, accessibility can mean weeding out legal jargon to make key points clear, but it also means, quite literally, how easy it is for your client to access the information they need.
+And 3) communication.

 How does it work?